 Principal component analysis (PC) has been used to decrease the number of comparisons between variables and to estimate the similarities and dissimilarities relationships between soil and plant variables in each site and between sites under this study.
 The first two PCs explain more than 95% and 84% of the total variance of all variables investigated in each location and between locations, respectively.
-The PC1 explained above 88% and 48% of the measured data total variability in the original variables under each location and between locations, respectively, in the present/our research and other studies like Kooch et al., (2008), Ferraz et al., (2019), Metwally et al., (2019) and El-Absy (2021).
+The PC1 explained above 88% and 48% of the measured data total variability in the original variables under each location and between locations, respectively, in our research and other studies like and El-Absy [45], Kooch et al. [48], Ferraz et al. [50] and Metwally et al. [51].
 Thus, it explains variance more than an individual attribute and it expresses more variability and support to select the variable with a positive loading factor.
 It is evident that the PC1 and PC2 can be interpreted as a response related to the soil and plant variables and which possess positive and negative contributions to locations and seasons in this study.
 Therefore, the PC1 is considered very important to increase the soil and plant variables studied under drought stress conditions.
-In agreement with Gil et al., (2014) and El-Absy (2021), the first PC is correlated with soil variables i.e., Na+, Ca2+, Mg2+ and Cl-, as well as with contents of water, crude protein, proline, total pigment, Chl.a+b and carotenoids in plants, and which related to water stress and to salt stress.
-Likewise, PC1 and PC2 characterized some soil variables and the PCA displayed noticeable variations of soil properties under the study region (Kooch et al., 2008).
-Similar conclusions with this study were published by Khafagi et al., (2013) and Al-Mutairi (2017), where the soil variables EC, Ca2+, K+, Na+, Mg2+ and Cl- as well the soil variables EC, Na+, S- and Cl were the most important factors controlling the community structure of plants in the region under study, respectively.
-The PC1 and PC2 had strongly correlated with some soil and plant variables investigated (Gil et al., 2014).
+In agreement with Gil et al. [91] and El-Absy [45], the first PC is correlated with soil variables i.e., Na+, Ca2+, Mg2+ and Cl-, as well as with contents of water, crude protein, proline, total pigment, Chl.a+b and carotenoids in plants, and which related to water stress and to salt stress.
+Likewise, PC1 and PC2 characterized some soil variables and the PCA displayed noticeable variations of soil properties under the study region [48].
+Similar conclusions with this study were published by Khafagi et al. [1] and Al-Mutairi [19], where the soil variables EC, Ca2+, K+, Na+, Mg2+ and Cl- as well the soil variables EC, Na+, S- and Cl- were the most important factors controlling the community structure of plants in the region under study, respectively.
+The PC1 and PC2 had strongly correlated with some soil and plant variables investigated [91].

 The highest and strong positive correlations among EC, K+ and Cl- as well as between Ca2+ and S- in soil were observed in this study.
-The present/Our results are as well in agreement with Ferraz et al., (2019), Neina (2019), Abdel-Fattah et al., (2021) and El-Absy (2021), who reported that positive or negative significant correlations among soil properties.
-The results of PCA showed high positive correlations among plant variables measured in this study and other studies by Uvalle Sauceda et al., (2008), Kaspary et al., (2014), Sadeghi & Robati, (2015), Nejat & Sadeghi (2016) and Yinping et al., (2021).
+Our results are as well in agreement with El-Absy [45], Ferraz et al. [50], Abdel-Fattah et al. [52] and Neina [104], who reported that positive or negative significant correlations among soil properties.
+The results of PCA showed high positive correlations among plant variables measured in this study and other studies by Uvalle Sauceda et al. [105], Kaspary et al. [106], Sadeghi and Robati, [107], Nejat and Sadeghi [108] and Yinping et al. [109].
 Highest and strong positive correlations between Chl.b and Ca2+ as well as among P, proline, catalase enzyme and peroxidase enzyme were found in this study.
-The positive correlation among most plant variables such as between total chlorophyll and carotenoid concentrations plays an important role in protecting plants from stresses through photo-oxidation (Hendry & Price, 1993) and evaluating the ability of plants to capture light during shade (Kaspary et al., (2020).
+The positive correlation among most plant variables such as between total chlorophyll and carotenoid concentrations plays an important role in protecting plants from stresses through photo-oxidation [110] and evaluating the ability of plants to capture light during shade [111].